JhowBRCG/advice-generator-app/README.md

 This is a project from [Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db/hub) that generate a random advice when clicked on the dice button.
 I did this project using an API named [Advice Slip](https://api.adviceslip.com/) that gives to me the random advices datas.

+The project is also responsive for the most of the devices.

 <br>

 <br>